 Shopping Addiction, Oniomania - Our Responses, Reactions Many of us enjoy shopping.
 It can alter our mood, give us a sense of control.
 Yet for some we may have become too dependent on shopping and our level of shopping can become out of control, out of balance, when we gradually allow it to consume us, as if this is the only thing to look forward to.
 In a confusing, uncertain and sometimes meaningless world, at least shopping can have some predictability, so we can end up creating our own world of shopping.
 Our shopping experience can give us temporarily lift in mood and sense of worth.
 We may even amusingly boast we are a "shopaholic".
 Others may have joked with us, or show their concerns.
 Even we may try to see our compulsive buying as trivial.
 We may have a love-hate relationship with shopping, we feel a growing dependency and isolation.
 Shutting other things out, troubled feelings, our thinking may become distorted.
 We may become preoccupied with the amount of shopping we do and have developed a buying obsession.
 Becoming slowly addicted to shopping, we can end up compelled to buy things we don't really need or want.
 We may have become secretive, often shopping alone, or not tell the whole truth about our spending patterns.
 We may become agitated when we stop shopping, as if we are addicted to our behaviour (compulsive shopping, compulsive spending, shopaholism, shopping compulsion, addicted to spending money, impulsive shopping or shopping addiction, oniomania - whatever label we give to it).
 Our obsessive buying, compulsive buying may have enormous financial consequences and may have developed a credit card addiction.
 Eventually our "shopaholism" affects not only us but others around us, so much so that we may end up concealing, minimising, denying what we do.
 Whole other areas of our life may have been neglected, including our relationship.
 We may have tried to stop "being a shopaholic", yet have been unsuccessful.
 Counselling and psychotherapy can offer shopping addiction help.

-Compulsive Spending - Rising & Falling Hopes Or Moods Our shopping experience can have some familiarity and predictability, giving us a lift, keeping us temporarily safe.
+Compulsive Spending - Rising & Falling Hopes Or Moods Our buying addiction shopping experience can have some familiarity and predictability, giving us a lift, keeping us temporarily safe.
 Some of us may struggle with life's uncertainties, unknowns, ambivalence, contradictions, conflicts, what's in our control.
-And after our shopping conquest when have bought something or have found the perfect thing we are looking for, we may experience elation or temporary relief.
+And after our shopping conquest when have bought something or have found the perfect thing we are looking for, we may experience elation, temporary relief or quick deflation.
+Our buying addiction can be limited to the internet, where, if we shop online, we can use less energy, just click the "Buy" button, sit back and enjoy the anticipation and temporary thrill we get from the hunt, search, excitement of the chase, or when we buy, or press "Buy" (the dopamine release).
 Compulsive shopping (whether physically shopping, shopping online or online auctions) affects our mood.
 Contradictory or mixed emotions, may follow.
 Our hopes then fall where depression and guilt (maybe about what we've spent, the after effects, our secrets and lies) may follow.
 We may become edgy, agitated, irritated, when we are unable to spend money.
 Deserving our "treat", and when we become hooked, we may have a range of intense experiences before we shop (some of these may remind us of the memories, feelings we felt when a child).
 We might gradually feel tense, anxious inside, have excitement, anticipate shopping scenarios, shopping sprees, become preoccupied (imagining, dreaming, rehearsing, planning) with our need to buy something.
 In our anticipation, our hopes are raised we embark upon our search, bringing us temporary relief.
 Yet another tension may follow in trying to find the thing we are looking for.
 As a compulsive spender, we may often wanting to shop alone, without interference.
 We may be in a trance-like state, feeling out of control.
 Many of us may become excited, with an adrenaline rush, as if we are on a hunt, waiting for the kill to reach its climax - the purchase, which gives us a buzz.
 We can be happy if only at times for a split second.
 (Buying the "wrong thing" can occupy our minds until we find ways of rectifying this.)
 Returning home, we may want to hide or squirrel away what be bought from others, be secretive about the money we spent.
-Anxious inside, to relieve our guilt or shame, we may return to this circular shopaholic behaviour, now looking for shopping addiction help, shopping addiction therapy.
+Anxious inside, to relieve our guilt or shame, we may return to this circular buying addiction, shopaholic behaviour.
+We may have tried to stop our buying addiction but it is not the items itself we are addicted to but it's the buying we are addicted to, the acquisition, process of the search and thrill.
+The search itself may also point to a search for beauty, depth, sense of completion, spiritual meaning.
+We may now be looking for shopping addiction help, buying addiction help, shopping addiction therapy.

 Compulsive Spending Cycles, Spending Habits Compensating for something else, we may have developed a habit of compulsive buying, compulsive spending, allowing our shopping urges to get the better of us.
 Empty, alienated or lonely inside, shopping (or having access to new funds) can temporarily make us feel better, as we forget about our sorrows through our spending habit.
 Shopping can give us comfort or a sense of importance.
 Shopping can also be a release.
 Yet disappointment, guilt or shame may follow our compulsive buying, compulsive spending.
 Caught in our shopping cycle, we may want to spend our way out of depression.
 We may have a sense of emptiness, loneliness, boredom, sense of meaninglessness, not feeling lovable inside.
 Promising one day we'll stop, hungry inside, we may be longing for or desiring something that deep inside we know can't help us, and grieving this loss we turn to shopping once again.
 Obsessively searching for something to buy may not only point to a money obsession but also indicate a deeper search or connection in life.
 Our underlying needs may have been overlooked.
 Forgetful, we may procrastinate, neglect our family and friends.
 Seeking shopping addiction therapy, we may now be seeking help for shopping addiction, so we can free up our life, prioritise other things.